Home > Technology > Big Data

 The technology industry is in the midst of a critical trend called Big Data, which is the use of previously unavailable quantities of storage and computing power to handle vast quantities of data to solve problems that previously would have been unsolvable.
 One particular subset of the Big Data megatrend is Applied Big Data for the physical world—using this unprecedented computing power to understand, map, and react to the real world in more empowered ways than we could have before.
 Such applications tend to be task-specific and aimed at concrete and highly valuable goals.

-Via these data sources, retailers presently using our system are collecting about 10,000 data points per store visitor.
-Across our full customer set of more than sixty retail chains the RetailNext system collects over 75 petabytes (75,000,000 GB) of raw data across more than 400 million shopping trips per year.
-This information comes in from more than 30,000 sensors across thousands of stores in more than 50 retail chains and 20 countries.
+Via these data sources, the RetailNext system collects over 100 petabytes of raw data across more than 500 million shopping trips per year.
+This information comes in from more than 65,000 sensors across thousands of stores from more than 100 brand named retailers in 33 countries.
 We process this flood of raw data into the trillions of analytical data points (one level more abstracted than the raw data) that then drive the measurement, analysis, and direct management for which retailers use our system.

 The potential for retailers is as large as the data sets.
 Retailers can gain a precise, factual understanding of how shoppers move around their stores—where they go, in what order, how long they stay, when they come to the store, and how all of these questions map to actual sales.
 Retailers have optimized store layouts, fixtures, staffing, and even product offerings based on what they learned.
 CPG manufacturers also use this category to more thoroughly understand how their packaging, merchandizing, and marketing decisions affect the full path to purchase.